Nanofus/novel.js/README.md

 #### Setting text scrolling speed

 You can override the text's default scrolling speed by using the tag `[speed x]`, where x is the tick interval in milliseconds.
 The default value is defined in [settings](#settings).
 If the tag is inside an if-statement that returns false, so that it is not shown, the tag is ignored.
+Can be restored to default with `[/speed]`.

+#### Setting text scrolling sound

+You can override the text's default scrolling sound by using the tag `[scrollSound x]`, where x is the sound's name.
+The default value is defined in [settings](#settings).
+Can be restored to default with `[/scrollSound]`.

 #### Playing sounds while text scrolls